Gold & Diamond Badges

 The second leg to Lake Cullulleraine went way slower.

-I regained height and slowly began to work my way back towards Waikerie.
+to work my way back towards Waikerie.

-height and keep going.
+claw back some height, and keep going.

 Maurie Bradney, Chief Flying Instructor at the Waikerie